LowKey88/mtoptimizer/README.md

 1. Detects available CPU cores
 2. Monitors MT4/MT5 terminals
 3. Assigns each terminal to a specific core
-4. Maintains assignments for 5 minutes for stability
+4. Maintains assignments for stability
 5. Uses round-robin assignment for new terminals
+6. Enforces VPS plan terminal limits

 ## Core Configuration

-The optimizer automatically adjusts its settings based on your CPU:
+The optimizer uses standardized settings across all VPS plans:

-- 2 cores: 3 terminals per core, 75% threshold
+- Standard allocation: 3 terminals per core
-- 4 cores: 2 terminals per core, 70% threshold
-- 6 cores: 2 terminals per core, 65% threshold
-- 8 cores: 2 terminals per core, 60% threshold
+- Unified CPU threshold: 75% for all configurations
+- Consistent performance across all plans
+- Automatic terminal limit enforcement
+- 25% CPU headroom for system tasks

 For detailed configuration information, see:
 - [Core Configuration Guide](docs/CORE_CONFIG.md)

 The settings are automatically detected and applied at startup.

 ## Monitoring

 The optimizer logs its activity to: